Jabez Campfield

-Dr. Jabez Campfield (24 December 1737 – 20 May 1821) was a colonial-era doctor, one of the earliest (perhaps the first) to set up practice in Morristown, New Jersey.
+Jabez Campfield (24 December 1737 – 20 May 1821) was a colonial-era medical doctor, one of the earliest (perhaps the first) to set up practice in Morristown, New Jersey.
 He served as a surgeon in the Continental Army during the American Revolutionary War.
 During the Continental Army's winter encampment in Morristown in 1777, Dr. Campfield helped inoculate soldiers against a smallpox outbreak that spread through the army and the area that winter.
-Dr. Campfield was a surgeon on the Sullivan Expedition in upstate New York in the summer and autumn of 1779, during which he kept a detailed diary which has been preserved and published.
-During the winter encampment of 1779-1780, surgeon general Dr. John Cochran stayed in Dr. Campfield's home, and his home served as a "flying hospital" (temporary military hospital).
-Dr. Cochran's niece, Elizabeth Schuyler, came to stay in Dr. Campfield's home, and while there fell in love and became engaged to Founding Father Alexander Hamilton.
+Campfield was a surgeon on the Sullivan Expedition in upstate New York in the summer and autumn of 1779, during which he kept a detailed diary which has been preserved and published.
+During the winter encampment of 1779-1780, surgeon general John Cochran stayed in Campfield's home, and his home served as a "flying hospital" (temporary military hospital).
+Cochran's niece, Elizabeth Schuyler, came to stay in Dr. Campfield's home, and while there fell in love and became engaged to Founding Father Alexander Hamilton.

-Following the war, Dr. Campfield became a prominent community leader, serving as the first Morris County Surrogate, founding the first lending library in Morristown as well as the Morris Academy, and serving as a Justice of the Peace, among many of his civic pursuits.
+Following the war, Campfield became a prominent community leader, serving as the first Morris County Surrogate, founding the first lending library in Morristown as well as the Morris Academy, and serving as a Justice of the Peace, among many of his civic pursuits.

-Dr. Campfield died in Morristown on 20 May 1821 and is buried in the cemetery of the Presbyterian Church of Morristown.
+Campfield died in Morristown on 20 May 1821 and is buried in the cemetery of the Presbyterian Church of Morristown.